Brief History, Research interests, Teaching, Administration, Other Activities, Publications. details

 Sydney 2052, Australia

 He was elected a Fellow of the Australian Academy of Science in 1993.
-In 1997 he was awarded the ANZIAM Medal by the antipodean equivalent of SIAM, known as Australian and New Zealand Industrial and Applied Mathematics (ANZIAM), and in 2001 was awarded the Thomas Ranken Lyle Medal of the Australian Academy of Science.
-He is a member of the editorial board of a number of international journals.
+In 1997 he was awarded the ANZIAM Medal by Australian and New Zealand Industrial and Applied Mathematics (ANZIAM), and in 2001 was awarded the Thomas Ranken Lyle Medal of the Australian Academy of Science.
+In 2002 he was awarded the Szekeres Medal of the Australian Mathematical Society, and in 2005 was awarded the Information Based Complexity Prize.
+In 2008 he was appointed an Officer of the Order of Australia (AO).

 Professor Ian Sloan's current research interests are in boundary integral methods, finite element methods, high dimensional numerical integration and related issues of information-based complexity, multivariate approximation theory, and the time discretisation of evolution problems.